hilbert-space/cargo-go/README.md

 # Cargo Go

-A Cargo subcommand to ease navigation to the `crates.io`, documentation, home, and repository pages of a Cargo package.
+A Cargo subcommand to ease navigation to the `crates.io`, documentation, home, and repository pages of a package.

 ## Contribution